sixtyandme logo

 Learning from the Past

-This past year I had a relationship breakup that shattered me and forced me to question my value.
+Several years ago, I had a relationship breakup that shattered me and forced me to question my value.
 Subsequent to that I got ill in a way that made it clear that emotions, rather than genuine sickness, was at work.
-As I enter my 66th year, I have different choices to make, and different options open to me.
+As I enter my 72nd year, I have different choices to make, and different options open to me.

 I can be angry and hurt about the past.
 Or I can fill the years ahead with as much work, wonder, and wildlife as I possibly can.

 I don’t doubt there will be down times.
-But with perhaps three, maybe four decades left to me, I also have no time to waste feeling sorry for myself or angry at my circumstances.
+But with perhaps two, maybe three decades left to me, I also have no time to waste feeling sorry for myself or angry at my circumstances.

 Such times are perfect to question what habits can be challenged.
 What doors we might open to something new.
 While I continue doing the things I love, such as adventure travel, that door will eventually begin to shut as my body requires that I mind its wear and tear a bit differently.